Activator appliance: Palate Free Activator (1974)

 This modification was proposed by shaMohammed to combine the advantages of bionator and activator.
 The palatal area in this modification remains free of acrylic, making the appliance more convenient for patients and them being able to wear it for longer periods of time.
 The mandibular part of this appliance was same as the original mandibular part of activator, only the maxillary modification was added.

 Propulsor (1980)

 This modification had no wire connecting the upper and lower parts.
 Acrylic connected the upper and lower part with acrylic flanges.
 This type of activator was designed by Muhlemann and refined by Hotz.
 This appliance is sometimes known as the hybrid appliance because it has features of vestibular screen and monobloc.

 U Bow Activator

 This modification was made by Karwetzky.
-In this modification, the maxillary and mandibular active plates are joined at the 1st permanent molar region using a U shaped bow.
-The bow is made up of 1mm SS wire.
+In this modification, the maxillary and mandibular active plates are joined at the 1st permanent molar region using a U-shaped bow.
+The bow is made up of 1 mm SS wire.
 The short leg is embedded in the upper plate and long leg is embedded in the lower plate.